 You know about the stellar academic opportunities, amazing faculty and more, but what is it like to live here?
 See what our dorms and dining halls have to offer, learn about the vibrant surrounding community and abundant outdoor spaces, and get a sense of what this living and learning community is all about.

 Currently in Williamstown: Loading current weather

-Unique housing options let students experience different living communities, from historic buildings with beautiful ballrooms and balconies to brand-new dorms with modern kitchens and sustainable design—all with ample shared spaces that foster interaction.
+Unique housing options let students experience different living communities, from historic buildings with beautiful ballrooms and balconies to brand-new dorms with modern kitchens and sustainable design-all with ample shared spaces that foster community.

-What’s on the menu at Williams?
-Students have access to nutritious, flavorful meals—globally influenced and locally sourced whenever possible—served in three dining halls, two snack bars and casual spaces like a pizza grill and student-run coffee bar.
-Vegetarian, gluten-free and vegan options are always available, as well as Kosher and Halaal.
+What's on the menu at Williams?
+Students have access to healthy, flavorful meals-globally influenced and locally sourced whenever possible-served in three dining halls, two snack bars and casual spaces like a pizza grill and our beloved, student-run coffee bar.
+Vegetarian, gluten-free and vegan options are always available, as well as Kosher and Halal.
 Allergy-safe meals are prepared individually.
-Menu highlights include the miso station at Driscoll Dining Hall, noodle bowls at Mission Park, homemade gelato at Whitmans' and Lee Snack Bar’s famous grilled honeybuns.
+Menu highlights include the miso station at Driscoll Dining Hall, noodle bowls at Mission Park, homemade gelato at Whitmans' and Lee Snack Bar's famous grilled honeybuns.